matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 - **Continuous Integration** ensures the team is always working on the latest version of the software.
 The practice of **Trunk-Based Development** enables Continuous Integration by promoting regular merges of short-lived code branches multiple times a day.
 - **Simple design** advocates for designing only what is needed right now, preventing speculative, unnecessary abstraction, or over-engineering.
 This keeps the system light, adaptable, and easier for new team members to understand.

-**Extreme Programming** practices don't just improve quality; they make the pull-system more reliable and trustworthy, in turn reducing the variance in lead time.
+**Extreme Programming** practices don't just improve quality; they make the pull-system more dependable and trustworthy, in turn reducing the variance in lead time.

 #### The ideal system